 Computer Systems Analyst

-Key Growth FactorsAs organizations continue to increase their reliance on technology, computer systems analysts will be hired to architect new systems across all industries.
-Healthcare is a key field for systems analyst job growth, as aggressive government mandates and funding initiatives continue to drive rapid increases in electronic medical record (EMR) adoption, electronic-Rx services and other healthcare software projects that require the development of custom computer systems.
-The U.S. Department of Labor also predicts a 43% increase in systems analyst hiring at IT consulting firms, which translates to a huge amount of freelance and contract employment opportunities.
+Key Growth FactorsAs organizations continue to increase their reliance on technology, computer systems analysts will be hired to architect new systems.
+Health care is a key industry for systems analyst job growth, as aggressive government mandates and funding initiatives continue to drive increases in electronic medical record (EMR) adoption, electronic prescription services and other health-centric software projects that require custom computer systems.
+The U.S. Department of Labor also predicts a 43% increase in systems analyst hiring at IT consulting firms, which translates to a huge amount of freelance and contract employment opportunities in this position.

 Health Information Technician

 Key Growth FactorsJob growth for information technology managers is directly tied to the growth rates of the IT workers they supervise.
-Record-breaking growth in a wide range of technical career fields – including networking, mobile development, software engineering, databases and virtualization – will continue from 2013 through 2020 and beyond, in turn fueling demand for talented IT managers.
-Additional growth will be driven by increased focus on information security and the hiring of additional IT security personnel.
+Record-breaking growth in a variety of technical jobs – including networking, mobile development, software engineering, data management and cloud computing – will continue through 2025 and beyond, in turn fueling strong demand for talented IT managers.
+Additional growth will be driven by increased focus on information security and the hiring of additional cyber security personnel.